-Whether a verdant sprinkle of cilantro serves as the finishing touch to your weeknight dinner or a heap of parsley and mint leaves are tossed up into your springy salad for lunch, fresh herbs are never a bad thing to have around.
+Whether a verdant sprinkle of cilantro serves as the finishing touch to your weeknight dinner or a heap of parsley and mint leaves are tossed up into your springy salad for lunch, fresh herbs are never a bad thing to have around (and a fun thing to grow too).
 But to get the best texture and most intense, herby flavor, you have to store them properly.
 Before I learned the simple techniques for dealing with an abundance of herbs, I can’t tell you how many times I looked forward to whipping up basil pesto, garnishing my brunch-y omelet with a shower of delicate dill, or adding a fragrant touch of thyme to a sheet pan dinner only to arrive home and find a bundle of wilted brown leaves.

 Excess light, moisture, oxygen, incorrect temperatures, and debris or bacteria on the herbs themselves can all promote faster yellowing, browning, and molding of fresh herbs but, thankfully, overcoming these factors is simple—you just need to key in on the differences between “tender” and “hardy” herbs, then get to know the foolproof storage methods that will help you keep them fresher, longer.